Baylor University reacts to release of Brittney Griner - NewsBreak

 Baylor University reacts to release of Brittney Griner

-Waco (FOX 44) — Baylor University leadership responded Thursday morning to reports that former Baylor Bear Brittney Griner was released from Russian captivity.
+WACO, Texas (FOX 44) — Baylor University leadership responded Thursday morning to reports that former Baylor Bear Brittney Griner was released from Russian captivity .

 They went on to say that their hearts go out to Brittney and her family as they have endured months of separation.